Examples of the practical use of lateral thinking in the workplace

 Change business/workplace outcomes … learn to think creatively:

 Tool in play: CREATIVE COMBINATIONS

-It didn’t take me long to realize that I’d taken on one the toughest, (if not the toughest), jobs in the advertising industry.
+It didn’t take me long to realize that I’d taken on one of the toughest, (if not the toughest), jobs in the advertising industry.
 I felt very much on my own, so decided to turn things around.

-I approached the Creative Director and asked him what his passion was … boats.
+I approached the Creative Director (first) and asked him what his passion was … boats.
 He said that he’d love to have a little diversity in the creative demands and we agreed to work TOGETHER to bring on something from the boating field.
 A few months late we had LLOYD’S SHIPS.

 The agency grew and diversified.

 Success breeds strong bonds and powerful friendships Thirty years later, I’m still close to more than a dozen of the great people I worked with.

 CREATIVE COMBINATIONS had focused and energized the agency’s thrust for new business under my leadership.

 (See the Creative Combinations free lesson for a deeper understanding.)